Janice-Johnson07/Clone-of-PooCoin-DApp/README.md

 FRONTEND_TEAM 7

 # Team Mebers:
-  Medhashakti Khatri
+  * Medhashakti Khatri
-  Janice Johnson C.
+  * Janice Johnson C.
-  Nimisha George
+  * Nimisha George
-  Atharva Chiplunkar
+  * Atharva Chiplunkar
-  Swarangi Bane
+  * Swarangi Bane

  # Problem Statement:
+ Clone of PooCoin DApp.
+POOCOIN is used to unlock features on the PooCoin DApp for portfolio management and token price charting.
+It shouldn’t be exactly the same but all functionality should be covered.
+ # Technologies Used:
+ React